The first choice for

 To be effective, voluntary organisations need to set objectives and develop strategies to achieve them.
 One way to achieve this is to develop a business plan.

-A fundraising review (also known as a health check or audit) takes an impartial look at your fundraising activities and helps to identify new areas of potential, as well as any areas of weakness to address.
+A fundraising audit (also known as a health check or review) takes an impartial look at your fundraising activities and helps to identify new areas of potential, as well as any areas of weakness to address.

 Are you planning a major project or capital appeal?
 Do you need evidence of potential funding?
 Is your organisation actually in a position to raise the funds?
-To answer these questions, you may well need an independent study.
+To answer these questions, you probably need a funding feasibility study.

 Funders such as charitable trusts, lottery boards and statutory organisations are accountable to their stakeholders and need to know that their money is being used well.